2668.43

 Austrian Philharmonic Platinum Coins at Provident Metals

 The Austrian Philharmonic Coin series is one of the oldest in Europe.
 Introduced in 1989 with gold bullion coins, the series expanded in the 21st century to include silver and platinum coins as well.
-In fact, the 2016 debut of the Austrian Philharmonic Platinum Coin came during a wave of new platinum coin debuts as the metal regained popularity wit investors that it had previously lost in the late 1990s.
+In fact, the 2016 debut of the Austrian Philharmonic Platinum Coin came during a wave of new platinum coin debuts as the metal regained popularity with investors that it had previously lost in the late 1990s.
 Austrian Philharmonic Platinum Coins are a reliable investment for anyone looking to expand to platinum.

 Design of Austrian Philharmonic Platinum Coins

-The Austrian Philharmonic Platinum Coins share the same obverse and reverse designs found on its gold and silver counterparts.
+The Austrian Philharmonic Platinum Coins share the same obverse and reverse designs found on their gold and silver counterparts.
 Designed in 1989 by Thomas Pesendorfer, these designs have remained the same since the program started.

 The obverse side of the Austrian Philharmonic coin displays the design of the Musikverein pipe organ, also known as the Golden Music Hall.
 This renowned concert venue serves as the home theater for the Vienna Philharmonic Orchestra and is situated in Vienna’s Innere Stadt borough, the capital of Austria.
 The engravings on this face of the coin include German inscriptions such as “Republik Österreich” and “1 Unze Platin 999.5,” along with the coin’s face value.